 Reacting too quickly can make things worse, causing you to say or do things that make things worse.
 To avoid adding more guilt and regret, it’s a good idea not to contact your friend until you’ve both had time to cool off.
 This way, you will be more able to express yourself without being rude.

 When emotions run high, it’s hard to see things clearly and understand the true scale of the problem.
-Waiting until some time has passed makes it easier for you to assess your friendship with a clear head, as well as helping you be more clear about whether you want to repair it.
+Waiting until some time has passed makes it easier for you to assess your friendship with a clear head, and also helps you to be more clear about whether you want to repair it.

 Sometimes conflicts are symptoms of a deeper problem or issue in the relationship and can even be signs that the friendship is toxic or unhealthy.
-Conflicts are often a time when friendships are re-evaluated and put to the test, and sometimes can help you know the difference between real friends and fake friends.
+Conflicts are often a time when friendships are re-evaluated and put to the test.
+Sometimes learning the differences between real friends and fake friends can help.

 After the initial hurt or anger has passed, reflect on these questions to determine whether the friendship can be repaired: